 On the surface, those are exciting numbers.
 But reality check: Looking to buy a business on an online marketplace is equivalent to looking for a job on Monster or CareerBuilder.
 Those sites list thousands of opportunities, but have you ever actually met anyone who got a job by using them?
 I certainly haven’t.

 Online marketplaces attract the lowest common denominator.
 According to a report by BizBuySell, 80% of businesses on the online marketplace never get sold.
 Perhaps the product or service isn’t relevant anymore or wasn’t viable or high-quality to begin with.
-Perhaps the founders banked on a trend that turned out to be fleeting — think Beanie Baby entrepreneurs of the late 1990s.
+Perhaps the founders banked on a trend that turned out to be fleeting — think Beanie Baby acquisition entrepreneurship of the late 1990s.

 Whatever the reason, if an available business won’t sell, it will definitely make it onto an online marketplace.
 This does not mean every business listed on an online marketplace is junk (i.e., a business that won’t eventually sell) — but this is where all the junk ends up.
 The majority has already been passed over by the inner network of the intermediary and its team.